Morgan Shepherd

-Clay Morgan Shepherd (born October 12, 1941) is an American retired professional stock car racing driver and current team owner.
+Clay Morgan Shepherd (born October 12, 1941) is an American former professional stock car racing driver and team owner.
 He last competed part-time in the NASCAR Xfinity Series, driving the No. 89 Chevrolet Camaro for Shepherd Racing Ventures.
 He is a born again Christian who serves as a lay minister to the racing community.
 He competed in NASCAR for over 50 years, having one of the longest careers in the sport.

-Shepherd became the second-oldest race winner (after Harry Gant) in 1993, when he won the spring race at Atlanta at the age of 51 years, 4 months, and 27 days.
-He holds the record for oldest driver to start a race NASCAR's top three series at age 77, as well as oldest starter in the NASCAR Cup Series race at the 2014 Camping World RV Sales 301 at age 72.
+Shepherd became the second-oldest race winner (after Harry Gant) in 1993, when he won the spring race at Atlanta at the age of 51 years, four months, and 27 days.
+He holds the record for oldest driver to start a race in NASCAR's top three series at age 77, as well as oldest starter in the NASCAR Cup Series race at the 2014 Camping World RV Sales 301 at age 72.

 Racing career

 Career before NASCAR

 Shepherd's racing career began in 1967 when he started racing Late models at Hickory Motor Speedway nearby his home.
 Shepherd proved to be fast but he crashed out quite often in his early days.
 In 1968, Shepherd started racing full-time at a Hobby division in Hickory, driving a 1955 Chevy.
-That year Shepherd won 21 out of 29 races.
-The next year Shepherd drove the same car this time with a 1957 Chevy body on the car.
+In 1969, Shepherd won 21 out of 29 races.
+Shepherd drove the same car this time with a 1957 Chevy body on the car.
 After winning seven races early in the year he wrecked, which almost destroyed his car.
 Shepherd did not win another race that year after putting a 1966 Chevy body on the car.
 Shepherd later sold this car to Harry Gant.

 Shepherd's career was on its way in 1970.
 He built his own cars and raced at several different racetracks in the Southeast.
 Personal problems during the seventies slowed down Shepherd's career.
 In a religious experience, Shepherd accepted Christ as his personal savior.
 He was looking to get control of his life, and his career got back on track in 1975.
-Shepherd took every racing opportunity he was offered and drove for 17 different car owners during 1975.
+Shepherd took every racing opportunity he was offered and drove for seventeen different car owners during 1975.
 He finished second in the NASCAR Sportsman national championship to L. D. Ottinger.
 At last, Shepherd got his big break in 1978 after he met Cliff Stewart, who owned a western North Carolina furniture factory.
 With Stewart as his owner, Shepherd won the 1980 NASCAR Sportsman Series (now known as the Xfinity Series).
-During this year, Shepherd won 9 races and finished second 21 times.
+During this year, Shepherd won nine races and finished second 21 times.
 The Shepherd-Stewart combo moved to what was then the Winston Cup Series for the 1981 season.